11 Places to Find Wedding Inspiration (Besides Pinterest)

 Pinterest isn’t your only online resource.
-Instagram is one of the best - and easiest - places to look for ideas.
-Simply punch wedding-related hashtags into the search bar, and - voila - you’ve got a treasure trove of inspiration.
+Instagram is one of the best - and easiest - places to look for wedding inspiration and ideas.
+Simply punch wedding-related hashtags into the search bar, and - voila - you’ve got a treasure trove of inspiration and the latest wedding trends.
 You can also get uber specific with your searches, so don’t be afraid to try obscure sounding hashtags - there are probably more than a few people just like you out there.

 Your own home

 Home is where the heart is, right?
 So why not steal your own style to stamp your wedding with your personality.
 If you like modern homewares and sleek, streamlined furniture, you may want to stop looking at rustic venues and go for something uber-contemporary.
 On the other end of the spectrum?
 A barn or outdoor wedding with vintage flourishes may be right up your alley.

 Can’t decide on the wedding menu for your reception?
 Why not steal a page from your favourite eatery’s menu.
 If you don’t want to go all out and hire them to cater your big day (that can be pricey) ask a catering company to replicate a few of your favourite dishes.

 Rummaging through your closet can be a source of wedding inspiration when hunting for your bridal ensemble.
 No, I don’t mean you should repurpose your prom dress for your big day – though that might be a good laugh - instead, look for the types of silhouettes you wear most.
 After all, if you’re comfortable in it on the day-to-day you’ll probably be comfortable in it on your wedding day.